GEOS-ESM/SMT-Nebulae/knowledgeDB/docs/tutorials/how_to_ndsl/stencil_function_basics.md

 In this example, `in_field` is being read in but also modified.
 It is therefore necessary to use `FORWARD` to ensure that there is not a situation where in_field is doubled at a level `n` before it is read at level `n - 1`.

+Using offsets often requires a careful consideration of iteration policy.

 **Flow Control**